n0rdy/n0rdy-blog/content/posts/20240103/understanding-cors.md

 ![image](/images/screenshots/20240103-0010.png)

-There is possibility, though, of allowing anyone to call your API - by using `*` as a value for the `Access-Control-Allow-Origin` header:
+There is a possibility, though, of allowing anyone to call your API - by using `*` as a value for the `Access-Control-Allow-Origin` header:

 ```go
 func enableCors(w http.ResponseWriter) {